sarsamurmu/zusty/pages/src/docs/general/customization-scss.md

 ---

 # Customization SCSS
 Customizing Zusty is quite easy.
-There are two ways to customize, either using SCSS or CSS Variable Pack.
+There are two ways to customize, either using SCSS or CSS variable Pack.
 Here we are covering the part using SCSS.

 ---